numba/ctflgrdiff/README.md

 ## Supported Binary Formats

+- `ll-ir`: LLVM text IR; note that LLVM 15+ use a different pointer format that will trigger LLVM 14 to segfault
 - `ll-bc`: LLVM bitcode; note that LLVM 15+ use a different pointer format that will trigger LLVM 14 to segfault
 - `arm64` aka `aarch64` aka `armv8`: 64-bit ARM code in a binary